-Disclosure: I was provided with a complimentary tour from Alltournative.
+Disclosure: Alltournative provided me with a complimentary tour.
 All opinions are my own.

-A Mexican based tour group that offers a true cultural experience, Alltournative is committed to saving the natural beauty of Mexico and is very much into sustainability, which is great.
+A Mexican-based tour group that offers an authentic cultural experience, Alltournative is committed to saving Mexico’s natural beauty and is very much into sustainability.

-They have a gold level certification from EarthCheck letting you know that when you take an Alltournative tour, you’ll be providing minimal damage to your surroundings.
+They have a gold level certification from EarthCheck, so you know when you take an Alltournative tour, you’ll be providing minimal damage to your surroundings.

 What To Bring

-Since Alltournative is a sustainable tour company, you’re not permitted to wear sunscreen or bug spray that isn’t designated as bio-degradable or friendly to coral reefs.
+Since Alltournative is a sustainable tour company, you’re not permitted to wear sunscreen or bug spray that isn’t bio-degradable or friendly to coral reefs.
 I’d suggest an all-natural sunscreen brand such as Black Girl Sunscreen or Alba Botanical and a bug spray like Buzz Away.
-The reason you have to wear all-natural sunblock and bug repellant is because you’ll be going to getting into bodies of water, which products with additives can contaminate.
-Be sure to put your sunscreen and bug spray on before you get on the tour bus as well – you’re not allowed to apply them while you’re in on the tour for the same reasons.
+The reason for requiring all-natural sunblock and bug repellant is because products with additives can contaminate the water.
+Be sure to put your sunscreen and bug spray on before you get on the tour bus as well – you’re not allowed to apply them while you’re on tour for the same reasons.
 If you think you’ll need a snack, bring that too because you won’t be enjoying your meal until the end of the tour.

 Wear comfortable shoes and a bathing suit under your clothes.
 Bring a towel, a water bag for your phone, a small backpack and a hat if you need it.
-Water will be provided for you but you can bring a reusable water bottle if you’d like.
-You’ll also be visiting a few places where you can purchase souvenirs so bring some cash as well (they take some credit cards as well).
+Alltournative does provide water.
+You’ll be visiting a few places where you can purchase souvenirs.
+Bring cash, although some of the vendors accepted credit cards.

 Coba Mayan Encounter Tour

-My group went on the Coba Mayan Encounter tour which took us to the ancient city of Coba, to Mayan jungles where we learned more about the culture and received a blessing from a Mayan priest, kayaking, ziplining, rappelling, swimming in a sinkhole and at the end enjoying a Mayan lunch prepared by women of the community.
-Alltournative’s van picked us up at our hotel so we didn’t have to figure out how to get anywhere, which made it even easier and more relaxing.
+My group went on the Coba Mayan Encounter tour.
+This tour took us to many places, including Coba’s ancient city, into the jungle where we received a blessing from a Mayan priest, kayaking, ziplining, rappelling, swimming in a sinkhole and at the end enjoying a Mayan lunch prepared by women of the community.
+Alltournative’s van picked us up at our hotel, so we didn’t have to figure out how to get anywhere, making it even more comfortable and relaxing.
 It was quite an adventure!

 Visiting Ancient Ruins of Coba

 Our first stop was visiting the ruins of Coba.
-Home of Nohoch Mul, one of the tallest pyramids in the Yucatán peninsula, there are also other ruins to explore on the large site.
-Our tour guide, Rebecca, was excellent in her knowledge about the area.
-We found out that only about 1% of the Mayan ruins have been found – the rest have been consumed by the foliage of the jungle.
+Home of Nohoch Mul, one of the tallest pyramids in the Yucatán peninsula, you also explore other ruins on the large site.
+Our tour guide, Rebecca, was excellent in her knowledge of the area.
+We learned that 1% of the Mayan ruins had been located.
+The foliage of the jungle has consumed the rest.

 All the rocks of the ruins had to be brought in by hand.
-Jaguars are the largest animal in the jungles so humans had to move them all.
-Looking at the stones even on the smallest ruins, it’s amazing that these structures were even completed that way.
-Rebecca educated us on the religious aspects of the ruins, small markings on the ruins and the traditions of the ancient people who resided there.
+Jaguars are the largest animal in the jungles, so humans had to move them all.
+Rebecca educated us on the ruins’ religious aspects, slight markings on the ruins and the traditions of the ancient people who resided there.

-Once we got some background we were let go to make our way to Nohoch Mul.
+Once we got some background, we made our way to Nohoch Mul.
 At around 140 feet tall and with 128 steps to the top, it was a sight to see.
-Unlike the more famous pyramid at Chichen Itza, the one at Coba is still allowed to be climbed.
-The climb isn’t for the faint of heart – it seems as if the climb is almost straight up and the rocks are weathered and uneven.
+Unlike the more famous pyramid at Chichen Itza, Coba still allows climbing.
+The climb isn’t for the faint of heart – it seems as if the climb is almost straight up, and the rocks are weathered and uneven.

 I only made it about halfway up because I made the mistake of looking down.
 But young and old around me made it to the top and said the view was spectacular.
 If you make it to the top and see ‘bumps’ in the jungle, those are more ruins that the jungle has overtaken!

 There are three ways to make it to Nohoch Mul from the front of the ruins: you can walk, rent a bicycle or pay to have someone ride you in a bicycle rickshaw.
 The path is a little bumpy so if you’re not a comfortable bike rider, get one of the men there to give you a lift.
-I wouldn’t recommend walking – it’s quite the hike and after the climb up it would be a lot to walk back.
+I wouldn’t recommend walking – it’s quite the hike, and after the climb up the structure, it would take a lot of energy to walk back.

 Another great thing about going with Alltournative: they make Coba the first stop on the tour so that you get there early enough to beat the crowds.
-As we rode our bikes back to the entrance to meet Rebecca, there were swarms of people coming towards us which would make trying to climb the pyramid even more difficult.
+As we rode our bikes back to the entrance to meet Rebecca, there were swarms of people coming towards us, making trying to climb the pyramid even more difficult.

-Once you’re back at the entrance you have an opportunity to use the restrooms at the shops (they were clean and had toilet paper, but no toilet seats and throw your toilet paper in the trash bin) and also explore the shops themselves.
-I didn’t find a lot of things that seemed handmade, but the shop owners will bargain with you.
+Once you’re back at the entrance, you have an opportunity to use the restrooms at the shops (they were clean and had toilet paper, but no toilet seats and throw your toilet paper in the trash bin) and also explore the shops themselves.
+I didn’t find many things that seemed handmade, but the shop owners will bargain with you.

 Mayan Ah-Men Blessing

-After our short hike towards the top of the mountain, Rebecca introduced us to Humberto, who is a Mayan ah-men, or religious man.
-Humberto didn’t speak English but Rebecca told us about his history and the blessing he would bestow up us.
-Out of respect, we weren’t allowed to take photos while Humberto was giving the blessing, but it was very moving and you could feel him welcoming us to his and his ancestors’ home.
+After our short hike towards the top of the mountain, Rebecca introduced us to Humberto, a Mayan ah-men, or religious man.
+Humberto didn’t speak English, but Rebecca told us about his history and the blessing he would bestow on us.
+Out of respect, the attendees weren’t allowed to take photos while Humberto was giving the prayer, but it was very moving, and you could feel him welcoming us to his and his ancestors’ home.

-Another interesting aspect of the tour was getting to swim in a cenote, which is an underground sinkhole filled with water.
+Another exciting aspect of the tour was swimming in a cenote, an underground sinkhole filled with water.
 All the water in the cenote comes from rain and is part of the Mexican aquifer.
-Because of that, we were required to rinse our bodies and hair completely off before going down.
+Because of that, we rinsed our bodies and hair completely off before going down.

 The descent into the cenote was steep but worth the trip.
-The water was crystal clear and the stalagmites (which are the rock formations that come from the ground up) and stalactite (which are the rock formations that come from the ceiling down) were amazing.
-The water was a little chilly but it was warm outside so it felt really good to get in.
+The water was crystal clear, and the stalagmites (which are the rock formations that come from the ground up) and stalactite (which are the rock formations that come from the ceiling down) were terrific.
+The water was a little chilly, but it was so warm outside, it felt nice.

-After we got out Rebecca told us that there were animals in the water, but we didn’t see anything since our noise probably scared them off.
-As we walked up we saw a lot of bats in the ceiling but they weren’t that interested in us.
+After we got out of the cenote, Rebecca told us that there were animals in the water.
+I never saw anything (the water is crystal clear).
+Our noise might have scared them off.
+As we walked up, we saw many bats in the ceiling, but they weren’t that interested in us.

-Part of the tour included ziplining and repelling into an empty cenote.
-Two things I had never done before and was really scared about doing.
-The first zipline took us from the area where we had met Humberto and gotten the blessing back over the water where we kayaked from the parking lot.
+A part of the tour included zip lining and repelling into an empty cenote.
+Two things I had never done before and was nervous about doing.
+The first zip line took us from the area where we had met Humberto and gotten the blessing back over the water back to the parking lot.
 The same water that Rebecca had said had crocodiles!
-All I could think of was the scene from the Disney movie Peter Pan where the crocs tried to bite Captain Hook’s behind.
+All I could think of was the scene from the Disney movie Peter Pan where the crocs tried to bite Captain Hooks behind.
 I won’t lie – I was petrified.
 But the system seemed very safe and had two safety hooks.
 And I let almost everyone else go before I did, just in case.
-Once I went through, it was amazing, like flying through the air.
-So by the time we got to another location and had the opportunity to zipline again, I was all for it.
+Once I went through, it was terrific, like flying through the air.
+By the time we got to another location and had the opportunity to zip line again, I was all for it.

 Another thing I had never done was to rappel.
-Hooked onto a levy system you walk your way down the wall of a cliff into the bottom of the empty cenote.
+Hooked onto a levy system, you walk your way down the cliff wall into the bottom of the empty cenote.
 Again, I was petrified.
-But there were two people at the bottom controlling the ropes so after taking a literal leap of faith, I made my way down.
-And again loved it.
+But there were two people at the bottom controlling the ropes, so after taking a literal leap of faith, I made my way down.
+It was great!

 Surprisingly these parts of the tour, along with meeting Humberto, were my most favorite parts just because I was able to conquer my fears and have a great time.